-In 2011 Google unveiled a solution for busy marketers called Adwords Express.
+In 2011 Google unveiled a solution for advertisers called Adwords Express.
 A streamlined version of the (quite complex) Google Adwords platform, Adwords Express was supposed to make it super easy to set up a PPC campaign.

-You simply answered a few questions about your business goals, put your budget in and let Google do the rest.
-The theory being that Google could optimise your keyword targeting and your budget to bring you more customers for your money.
+You simply answered a few questions about your business goals, set your budget and let Google do the rest.
+The theory being that Google could optimise your keyword management and your budget to bring you more customers for your money.

 So, all good right?

 Google Adwords Express was generally seen as an incredibly over-simplified solution for a complex problem.

-The main complaint lay in the fact that users could set up their Adwords Express PPC campaign in just a few minutes.
+The main complaint lay in the fact that advertisers could set up their Adwords Express ads in just a few minutes.
 BUT… Tweaking important factors such as keywords was beyond your control.

-It was a pretty universally held opinion that Google Adwords Express wasn’t as effective as it was supposed to be.
+It was a universally held opinion that Google Adwords Express wasn’t as effective as it was supposed to be.

 In 2018, Google switched from Adwords Express to Google Ads Express.
-A slight difference and a bit of clever remarketing that actually bought us the current offering…
+A slight difference and a bit of clever remarketing that actually bought us the current service offering…

 Enter Google Smart Campaigns